warmans/cv/CV.md

 * **Javascript/Typescript** - 7-8 years JS + 1-2 years Typescript.
 Primarily front-end work (Angular).
 * **PHP** - 5-6 years experience with an emphasis on OOP, reusable components and clean code.

-### Databases
+### Systems

-* **Postgres/MySQL/MariaDB** - 5-6 years.
+* **Relational DBs** (Postgres/MySQL/MariaDB) - 9-10 years.
 Focusing on larger databases, scaling and performance from both a development and operations perspective.
 Currently working with Postgres.
+* **Queues** (Kafka, others) - Currently using Kafka for most queue needs, but have used many others in the past.
+* **Search** (Elasticsearch) - Implementing search functionality for various types of data for the last year or so.
-* **Redis** - Multiple years experience with data structures and administration.
+* **Caches** (Redis, Memcache etc.) - Multiple years experience with various key-value type caches.
-* **Cassandra 2.x** - 1 year.
-Datastax trained (administration training).
-Responsible for maintaining a mid size (30 node) cross DC cluster.
+* **Big Data** (Cassandra 2.x, others) - Datastax trained (cassandara administration training).
+Responsible for maintaining a mid size (30 node) cross DC cassandra cluster.
-* **Misc Big Data** - Varied experience using other big data systems e.g. Elastic Search, MongoDB

 ### Transferable